+We can abstract over \code{ExprSpace} in the same way we abstracted over \code{Expr}.
+Specifically, we can define a \code{ProgramSpace} (\Cref{fig:programspace-type}) as either: \code{Empty}, the empty space representing no programs; \code{Union}, a union of program spaces; \code{Lit}, a set of concrete literals described by a regular expression; or \code{ASTNode}, a product of program spaces under some AST constructor.

-which represents \textit{spaces} of programs.
-Notice that we lifted \code{ASTNode String} to \code{Lit Regex} in order to describe a \textit{set} of strings.
-Similar as for \code{Program}, we abuse notation and treat \code{ExprSpace} as if it were the same as \code{ProgramSpace ExprSym}.
-We will write most concrete program spaces in the style of \code{ExprSpace} for clarity, but generic algorithms on program spaces will be written over \code{ProgramSpace}
+We will write most concrete program spaces in the style of \code{ExprSpace} for clarity, but generic algorithms on program spaces will be written over \code{ProgramSpace}.

-As discussed in \Cref{sec:overview}, we need to be able to decide whether a\code{ExprSpace} represents the empty set.
+As discussed in \Cref{sec:overview}, we need to be able to decide whether a \code{ProgramSpace} represents the empty set.
 While \code{Empty} is obviously empty, determining emptiness of a coterm like \code{E = Union [E, E]} requires a fixpoint computation.
-To solve this problem, we implement a simple function, \code{nonempty}, to check whether a program space is empty:
+To solve this problem, we implement a simple function, \code{nonempty}, to check whether a space is empty:

-Finally, when writing pruners it will be useful to be able to convert a \code{ProgramSpace} representing only a single program into the corresponding element of type \code{Program}.
-Such spaces naturally arise when we consider prefixes with complete subexpressions.
+Finally, when writing pruners it will be useful to convert a \code{ProgramSpace} representing only a single program into the corresponding element of type \code{Program}.
+Such spaces naturally arise when prefixes contain complete subexpressions.
 For this reason, we define a utility function \code{collapse} as: